ReactUsefulHooks/.github/profile/README.md

 > We believe in the greatness of collective intelligence.

 Looking to contribute?
-Look for the Good First Issue labeled in repositories.
+Look for the Good First Issue labeled in each repositories.

 ### Feature Requests